 If your patient’s primary payer drug claim is billed under medical benefits, you can request GAMUNEX®-C (immune globulin injection [human], 10% caprylate/chromatography purified) copay assistance using this portal.
-Eligible patients can receive up to $2500 over 12 months to cover the deductible, copay, and/or coinsurance for Gamunex.
+Eligible patients can receive up to $10,000 over a calendar year to cover the deductible, copay, and/or coinsurance for GAMUNEX-C.

 Note: Nursing and supply costs that may be associated with the administration of the medication are not eligible for assistance through this program.
 For both medical and pharmacy benefits, claims must be received within 30 days of dispense date.
 For medical benefits only, EOBs must also be submitted within 120 days of the date the claim was submitted.